 The time is to be shown by 24-hour clock notation, and is to reflect the time in the time zone where the incident was physically located.
 (See "Special Instructions", numbers 9 and 10.)
-Enter the time and date of the shutdown that is associated with the onset or occurrence of the incident in 15.a and the time and date of restart in 15.b.
+Enter the time and date the pipeline was isolated or equipment stopped in 15.a.
+The affected facilities may still contain gas at this time.
+Enter the time and date of restart in 15.b.
 The intent with this data is to capture the total time that the pipeline or facility is shutdown due to the incident.
-If the pipeline or facility has not been restarted at the time of reporting, select "Still shut down" for Question 15.b and then include the restart time and date in a future Supplemental Report.
+If the pipeline or facility has not been restarted, select "Still shut down" for Question 15.b and then include the restart time and date in a future Supplemental Report.